jagtarsingh7/Tableau-Dashboard-Analysis-on-Emergency-Dept/README.md

 Analysis:
-•    We can use this information to create targeted marketing and services.
+<p>•    We can use this information to create targeted marketing and services. </p>
-•    Hospital can make better and informed decisions to improve patient care and satisfaction.
+<p>•    Hospital can make better and informed decisions to improve patient care and satisfaction.</p>
-•    one notable category which appears as the largest rectangle with a dark red color is no religion preferences
+<p>•    one notable category which appears as the largest rectangle with a dark red color is no religion preferences. </p>
-•    we can decide whether to build a temple or mosque inside a hospital based on the number of patients with religious preferences.
+<p>•    we can decide whether to build a temple or mosque inside a hospital based on the number of patients with religious preferences.</p>